My business is flooding

 What should I do if water is coming into my business?

-If you don’t evacuate when you are told you may be putting yourself and those people attempting to rescue you in greater danger.
+If you don’t evacuate when you're told to you may be putting yourself and those trying to rescue you in greater danger.
 If you're evacuating your business, make sure that everyone has been able to safely leave the building.

 Should I get everyone out if flood water is in my business?

 You should only evacuate yourself if it is safe to do so.
-During a flood you should only travel if you really have to.
+During a flood you should only travel if you really must.
 Flood waters can be very dangerous:

 Driving in flood waters